This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-The Petronas Towers stands as one of the tallest structures in the world (tallest until 2004, and still tallest twin towers) and provides a jaw-dropping view of Kuala Lumpur.
-This view is second only to architectural wonder that it is.
+The Petronas Towers stands as one of the tallest structures in the world (tallest until 2004, and still the tallest twin towers) and provides a jaw-dropping view of Kuala Lumpur.
+This view is second only to the architectural wonder that it is.

-The inspiration for design is based on the five pillars of Islam, and though very modern, the ancient aesthetic makes it possibly the most beautiful of all the other skyscrapers.
+The inspiration for the design is based on the five pillars of Islam, and though very modern, the ancient aesthetic makes it possibly the most beautiful of all the other skyscrapers.